If you’re still on the fence about rosé, the latest wine craze – orange wine and blue wine – may be a little too much to handle.

 ‘The wine’ includes a mix of white and red grapes, sourced from France and Spain.
 To get that trademark blue, the creators add the dye indigotine, along with anthocyanin, which is a pigment that naturally occurs in grape skins.
 Not satisfied with creating a wine that looks fit to clean a toilet, the winemakers add zero calorie sweeteners, to really take drinkers back in time to their WKD-fuelled memories of the early noughties.

 Many wines have a polarising effect on the wine world.
 While there is plenty of room for controversial bottles, judging by Gik’s Amazon comments, blue wine has been met with a resounding: ‘No thank you.’

-Even those who have purchased a bottle, in the hopes of brightening up a dull selfie, can’t actually convince themselves to drink Gik.
-One customer stated that:
+Even those who have purchased a bottle, in the hopes of brightening up a dull selfie, don’t actually enjoy Gik.
+One customer said:

 “Upon tasting it, I had one sip and threw the rest down the sink.”

 “Absolutely vile!
 Tastes extremely synthetic and non-drinkable.
 Didn’t make it past the first mouthful”

 How does it pair?